marshallshen/android-os-hack/synchronization/README.md

 Part B: Synchronization in the Linux kernel (35 pts)

+Added all components necessary to kernel to support net_lock.
+Currently a pointer or something somewhere is preventing proper compilation and debugging on device.

 unistd.h -> Add netlock System Call Number calls.S to add the System Call Table (didn't use the sys_ prefix to fit the net_lock.c conventions) sched.h -> added netlock_t to the sched parameters